Biden budget seeks more for schools, health care and housing

 Biden wants to increase the Education Department's budget by a massive 40.8% to $102.8 billion, which includes an additional $20 billion in grants for high-poverty schools.

-The Department of Health Human Services would get a 23.1% boost to $133.7 billion.
-There would be additional funds to combat opioid addiction and for the Centers for Disease Control and Prevention, whose mission took on new urgency in the aftermath of the coronavirus pandemic.
+The Department of Health and Human Services would get a 23.1% boost to $133.7 billion.
+There would be additional funds to combat opioid addiction and for the Centers for Disease Control and Prevention, whose mission took on new urgency during the coronavirus pandemic.
 The administration is also asking for $6.5 billion to establish a biomedical research agency to address cancer, diabetes, Alzheimer's and other diseases.

 Biden is seeking a $14 billion increase across government agencies to address climate change.
 It's part of a whole-of-government approach to the climate crisis that includes billions to boost environmental justice for communities near refineries, power plants and other hazardous sites.